AnuhyaL/NASA-Turbofan-Jet-Engine-Remaining-Useful-Life-RUL-Prediction-Using-LSTM/README.md

 * Run unit tests from the project root using python -m pytest to verify data loading and model functionality.

 * Check the generated evaluation results in the results/metrics.txt file and observe prediction plots produced during execution.

+* Or

+*  after downloading the code exact it into a folder and open command prompt in it and type streamlit run app.py

+* it will open streamlit GUI in the default browser then browse the file (dataset in train_FD001-FD004)

+* then adjust the setting in the data according to the choice of dataset (recommendations given below) and click on the explanatory analysis and also click on the train the model

+* It takes few minutes of time and give the plots

 **(The dataset is in the .zip file so need to exact it before uploading it in the code if downloading the code and doing manually)**